 S.N.
-Constructor & Description

-1 RandomAccessFile(File file, String mode)

-This creates a random access file stream to read from, and optionally to write to, the file
+Constructor & Description 1 RandomAccessFile(File file, String mode) This creates a random access file stream to read from, and optionally to write to, the file specified by the File argument.

 RandomAccessFile(File file, String mode)

 This creates a random access file stream to read from, and optionally to write to, a file with the specified name.